-This will apply a dark theme to your entire system, and you can see the difference in the setting app and as well as in explorer, control panel, etc.
+This will apply a dark theme to your entire system, and you can see the difference in the setting app and explorer, the control panel, etc.

-You can also see that there is another option within the drop-down menu as custom.
+You can also see another option within the drop-down menu as custom.

-The custom option will let you choose a dark mode for your windows and apps individually.
+The custom option will let you individually choose a dark mode for your windows and apps.
 This means you can have your start menu in light color and apps in dark color.